jfogarty/latex-createspace-bookcover/README.md

 ![This would be a Paperback Cover Image, but I can't find the file, Sorry.][cover]

+Note that if you are writing a non-fiction book, you might consider doing so in LaTeX.
+[My Non-Fiction Book/eBook template](https://github.com/jfogarty/latex-nonfiction-ebook-template) on [Github](https://github.com/) is a bit more complex to use, but will do all the heavy lifting of generating page runners, tables of content (both summary and detailed), bibliography, multi-leveled index, and lists of terms and abbreviations.
+It will regenerate your book for print-on-demand (POD) printers, as ePub files, as a distributable PDF file, as an HTML web site, and as a raw ASCII file (an annoying requirement for obtaining catalog in publication data).

 ## Structure

 `BookParameters.tex` is a LaTeX file containing defines about your book.